Who is Nick Sirianni, the Eagles’ head coach? Coaching record and Super Bowl appearances

-Unlike his opposite number, Andy Reid, who has a list of NFL accomplishments that could reach the moon, Nick Sirianni is a fresh-faced 41-year-old who will be looking for his first huge achievement as the Eagles take on the Chiefs in the Super Bowl LVII.
+Unlike his opposite number, Andy Reid, who has a list of NFL accomplishments that could reach the moon, Nick Sirianni is a fresh-faced 42-year-old who was the third Eagles head coach to make the playoffs in their first year as head coach.

-The Italian-American comes from a football family, as his father was also a head coach, managing the Southwestern Central College team in Jamestown, where his son would graduate.
+His football roots run deep in his family; his father served as a head coach, overseeing the Southwestern Central College team in Jamestown, the very place where his son would ultimately graduate.

-Nick Sirianni was an incredibly talented, all-rounded sportsperson, playing football, basketball and running track.
-Unfortunately, repetitive injuries kept him from having a great football career, and he moved into coaching defensive backs coach at Mount Union, a move which would prove to set him up for a glittering career.
+Sirianni was an incredibly talented, all-rounded sportsperson, playing football, basketball and running track.
+Unfortunately, repetitive injuries kept him from having a great football career, and he moved into coaching defensive backs coach at Mount Union.
+This move would prove to set him up for a glittering career.